What Is Mobile Testing? Strategy, Types, Tools

 Mobile testing is the process by which mobile apps are tested for functionality, usability, and consistency.
 Mobile testing can be done manually or with automation.

-Mobile Testing Overview
+Why Mobile Testing Is Important

+Mobile testing is important for many reasons.
 Mobile apps are important for conducting business.
 And to make sure that mobile apps work properly, it’s critical to test them.

 - Types of mobile apps.